Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Sometimes the knee-jerk reaction in design is to avoid “bothering” the user and creating an unpleasant stopping point.
 However, sometimes that’s precisely what the doctor ordered!
 Based on the situation you’re dealing with, you’ll want to consider if system status will be communicated in a mild, non-obtrusive way, or if the entire workflow and screen should be locked up until the user intentionally clicks on a certain button.
 As mentioned earlier, timing should be taken into account at the same time.
 If something is expected to take 24 hours, it probably wouldn’t make sense to block the user from continuing their workflow until then, and maybe an email update or timely notification once the 24 hours is completed is more appropriate.

-Google doc has an unobtrusive “saving” status indicator at the top, which doesn’t distract from the workflow and provides a subtle sense of security in the background.
+Google Docs has an unobtrusive “Saving” status indicator at the top, which doesn’t distract from the workflow and provides a subtle sense of security in the background.
 This updates constantly as the user works.
 In comparison, a higher level of obtrusiveness that takes over the entire screen could be more appropriate when a major, infrequent action has been taken, ie: once every few months.

 Proximity and Location

-This refers to whether the status update takes place close to / at the location of where the trigger was executed, or if it’s elsewhere.
-If it’s elsewhere, it could be located at the target of the action (ie: refreshing data table), or in a stationary location that other status updates of a similar nature on the platform are found (ie: lower left corner, centred omnibar).
+This refers to whether the status update takes place close to or at the location where the trigger was executed, or if it’s elsewhere.
+If it’s elsewhere, it could be located at the target of the action (ex.: refreshing a data table), or in a stationary location that other status updates of a similar nature on the platform are found (ex.: bottom left corner).
 The latter is actually a common pitfall especially around short-term notifications because if the stationary location is too far from the trigger area, it could be accidentally missed.
 It’s especially tricky if the user has a large screen monitor or multiple monitors with which to use the platform they conduct their day-to-day work on.

 A UI with a list of projects, one is being worked on and shows a progress bar directly below the list item itself.